 If you’re going to relocate successful candidates, consider your relocation package beforehand, and don’t forget to tell the candidate (or your staffing partner) exactly what expenses you’re going cover, and what legal procedures the successful candidates will need to go through in order to join you.

-Although you’ve just read over a thousand words worth of developer recruitment advice, we’re not actually a recruitment agency — far from it.
-Our goal is to connect businesses from all over the world with talented software developers in Ukraine, and then maintain (and retain) their development teams in our fully-equipped offices in Kyiv, Kharkiv, and Dnipro.
+Although you’ve just read over a thousand words worth of developer hiring advice, we’re not actually a recruitment agency — far from it.
+Our goal is to connect businesses from all over the world with talented software engineers in Ukraine, and then maintain (and retain) their development teams in our fully-equipped offices in Kyiv, Kharkiv, and Dnipro.

 When you get in contact with us, all you need to specify is the skills you need, and our software developer recruiters will get back to you with candidates that fit your requirements to the letter.
 You then personally interview the developers you’re interested in, and approve the best ones as your new remote development team members.